-This includes problems about whether medical care or Part D drugs are covered or not, the way they are covered, and problems related to payment for medical care or Part D drugs
+This includes problems about whether medical care (medical items, services and/or Part B prescription drugs) are covered or not, the way they are covered, and problems related to payment for medical care

-- Yes. - ◆ Go on to "A Guide to the Basics of Coverage Decisions and Appeals" - No. - Skip ahead to "How to Make a Complaint About Quality of Care, Waiting Times, Customer Service, or Other Concerns"
+- Yes.
+Go on to "A Guide to the Basics of Coverage Decisions and Appeals" - No. Skip ahead to "How to Make a Complaint About Quality of Care, Waiting Times, Customer Service, or Other Concerns"